A workout guaranteed to make you sweat!

 Advanced: 6 rounds

 Below, we’ve included videos showing how to perform each move.
 Using proper form helps prevent injuries and ensures you’re getting the most out of your workout.
-If you don’t have jump rope, you can still complete the workout by mimicking the movement with your arms.
+If you don’t have a jump rope, you can still complete the workout by mimicking the movement with your arms.

 3. Jump Squats